kalviumcommunity/S47_TryNotTo_Laugh/README.md

 #Try Not To Laugh
-✨-1.This is a list of worldwide acclaimed memes, which are funny and humourous.
+1.This is a list of funny and humourous memes, which we are sure you will enjoy.
-🎇-2.Welcome to our app.
+2.So, with this, welcome to our app .